Skip to Main Navigation

 IRAQ

-Subsidized or free distribution of food has been a central pillar of social protection programs in many countries.
-With the number of forcibly displaced persons at record levels, the question arises of whether in-kind food transfer programs are effective in mitigating the loss of welfare induced by forced displacement.
-This paper examines whether Iraq’s Public Distribution System, a universal food subsidy program, has buffered the impacts of displacement on households.
-The analysis finds that displaced households with continued access to Public Distribution System benefits have higher food and non-food expenditures compared with displaced households that lost access.
-Likewise, the households with access to the PDS have higher calorie intakes and are less vulnerable to falling into poverty.
-However, displaced households remained significantly worse off and more vulnerable to poverty than non-displaced households, suggesting that, although the Public Distribution System helped mitigate displacement to a degree, it may not be the most effective protection program for such shocks.
-Given the considerable resources the universal program consumes, it is vital to think of alternative approaches, such as targeted cash transfers, that might be more effective in protection and cost.
+In many countries, subsidized or free distribution of food has been a central pillar of social protection programs.
+Are in-kind food transfer programs effective in mitigating the loss of welfare induced by forced displacement?
+This paper examines whether Iraq’s Public Distribution System (PDS), a universal food subsidy program, has buffered the impacts of displacement on households.
+According to the analysis, displaced households with continued access to PDS benefits have higher food and non-food expenditures compared with displaced households who lost access.
+Likewise, households with access to PDS have higher calorie intakes and are less vulnerable to falling into poverty.
+However, displaced households remained significantly more vulnerable to poverty than non-displaced households.
+Hence, the program may not be the most effective for such shocks and approaches such as targeted cash transfers may offer alternatives.

 FULL PAPER l POLICY BRIEF